nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 ### Steps

-Provisioning the device involves writing credentials to the nRF91 device.
+Provisioning the device involves writing credentials to the nRF91 Series device.
 To do so, LTE needs to be disabled.
-Open device shell via serial and set network disconnect mode using the following command:
+Open device shell through serial and set network disconnect mode using the following command:

 ```shell
 att_network disconnect